 Bragar Eagel & Squire, P.C.
 Is Investigating Flowserve, BRP, FedEx, and F45 and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
-21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Flowserve Corporation (NYSE: FLS), BRP Group, Inc. (NASDAQ: BRP), FedEx Corp.
-(NYSE: FDX), and F45 Training Holdings, Inc. (NYSE: FXLV).
+NEW YORK, Sept.
+21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Flowserve Corporation FLS, BRP Group, Inc. BRP, FedEx Corp.
+FDX, and F45 Training Holdings, Inc. FXLV.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On September 13, 2022, Flowserve announced disruptions related to implementing new technology to manage operations and one-time expenses, advising investors that the developments will reduce third-quarter EPS by $0.18 to $0.22.